sergree/awesome-visual-novels/README.md

 ## Contributing

-Contributions are welcome, though keep in mind this is a personal collection based on my own preferences - please check the [contribution guidelines](CONTRIBUTING.md) first.
+Contributions are welcome!
+This is a personal collection reflecting my own reading experience and preferences - please check the [contribution guidelines](CONTRIBUTING.md) first.